jsiny/til/ruby/accessing-multidimensional-array.md

-# Accessing a multidimensional array
+# Accessing an Element in a Multidimensional Array

 ## Accessing an element in a one-dimensional array